mcgregorian1/personalWebsite/content/project/dissertation/index.md

 - Objective 2: Create a continuously ground-validated application system using the probability maps.
     - The daily maps will be available via a Google Earth Engine (GEE) app with multi-source imagery, including MODIS/VIIRS, Landsat 8, and Sentinels 1 and 2
     - The application will incorporate user (forest manager) interactive feedback by refining the training data, which will fix the current data creator / data user paradigm by closing the loop between the two actors.

+The majority of the analysis takes place in R, including processing of satellite imagery, modelling with linear models and exponentially-weighted moving averages, and spatial analysis.
+Google Earth Engine was used for the initial formatting and downloading of training data, while PLANET's imagery and API was used to manually identify training points.
+Other technical skills used for the project include Python, ArcGIS, and QGIS.